ZhaoYouYa/mylog/codestyle.md

-> Initially,I only write cpp code,but now,I also write C#，python,and javascript.
-I need a unidentified code style.
+> Initially,I only write cpp code,but now,I also write C#，python, and javascript.
+I need an unidentified code style.

 ## 1. Dir Name